NEET UG 2026: Complete Guide, Cutoffs, Colleges & Career Scope

-The National Eligibility cum Entrance Test (NEET) is a national-level entrance exam for students aspiring to pursue undergraduate medical and dental courses (MBBS, BDS) and other allied healthcare courses in India.
-Conducted by the National Testing Agency (NTA), NEET is the sole exam for admission to medical colleges across the country.
+The National Eligibility cum Entrance Test (NEET UG) is the only entrance exam for students aspiring to pursue medical courses like MBBS, BDS, and AYUSH in India.
+Conducted by the National Testing Agency, NEET is the gateway to top government and private medical colleges across the country.

 Why Write NEET?